EqualExperts/secure-delivery-playbook/practices.md

 **Automate pipeline progression based on policy**

-As we begin to introduce security checks into the pipeline, it’s important that we know when to fail the build and when to allow it through.
+As we begin to introduce security checks into the pipeline, it's important that we know when to fail the build and when to allow it through.
 This requires an up-front decision about policy and ensuring that the security checks are configured to meet that policy.

 In some cases, we can detect critical security issues that should prevent the build from progressing any further until they have been addressed.
 For example, identifying a critical vulnerability in a dependency can be one of the first steps in a build.
 This is analogous to a failing unit test that can be picked up very early.